OSG School mission: Don’t let computing be a barrier to research

 The OSG facilitates access to distributed high throughput computing for research in the US.
 The resources accessible through the OSG are contributed by the community, organized by the OSG, and governed by the OSG consortium.
 In the last 12 months, we have provided more than 1.2 billion CPU hours to researchers across a wide variety of projects.

 Submit Locally, Run Globally

-Researchers can run jobs on OSG from their home institution or OSG's centrally-operated submission service, OSG Connect (available for US-based research and scholarship).
+Researchers can run jobs on OSG from their home institution or an OSG-Operated Access Point (available for US-based research and scholarship).

 Sharing Is Key

 Sharing is a core principle of the OSG.
 Over 100 million CPU hours delivered on the OSG in the past year were opportunistic, contributed by university campuses, government-supported supercomputing facilities and research collaborations.
 Sharing allows individual researchers to access larger computing resources and large organizations to keep their utilization high.

 The OSG consists of computing and storage elements at over 100 individual sites spanning the United States.
 These sites, primarily at universities and national labs, range in size from a few hundred to tens of thousands of CPU cores.